ziggle-ai/.github/README.md

 ### 1. will be updated

 # 4. Machine Learning component (300 words)
-| data preparation, document vector embedding, vector search, LLM

 ## 1. Document Similarity Based Features
-> Embedding

 ### 1. Document embedding with GPT model
 We used `text-embedding-3` model to get vector from a notification.
 If an article is bigger than the token limitation, we simply cut it into a embeddible length.

 ### 2. Chunk based embedding and similarity score.
 (Further task)

-> Search

-1. There are several similarity search machanisms.
+There are several similarity search machanisms.
 And the most popular three similarity formulas are euclidian, cosine similarity, and dot product.
 As the main target was to detect the almost same article, the ** dot product** which considers not only the direction but also the magnitude that proportionate to the text length was selected as the matrix for calculating the text similarity

 ## 2. Deadline Detection
 We first plan to use the GPT API for the deadline detection feature.
 But during our development period, [GPT was one down](https://www.merca20.com/yes-chatgpt-is-down-today-why-is-it-not-working/).
 To retain the credibility for our service, we determine to prepare another detection system.
 Then, we are now serving our own fine-tuned local model.